-Firstly, the project aims at strengthening the professionality of municipal decisionmakers and workers.
-A training model is being developed through a needs-based approach.
+Firstly, the project aims to strengthen the professionality of municipal decisionmakers and workers.
+A training model has been developed through a needs-based approach.
 In addition, the aim is to cultivate dialogue and cooperation across service sectors and municipal borders.

-Secondly, the project provides Civic Orientation courses, basic information about and living in Finland, for quota refugees, and other people who have a residence permit on the basis of international protection, in native languages.
+Secondly, the project provides Civic Orientation courses in native languages for quota refugees and other people who have a residence permit based on international protection.
+The courses give basic information about the Finnish society.
 The Civic Orientation courses started in the Fall 2019 in the target municipalities.
-The trainers for the Civic Orientations are being trained within the project.
-After completing their training, the trainers are be able to teach refugees for example In Dari, Arabic or Persian.
-The trainers’ Finnish Civic Orientation Textbook has been translated into Somali, Arabic, English and Swedish.
-The next translation will be in Dari.
+Trainers for the Civic Orientations have been trained within the project to provide the course in English, Dari, Arabic, Farsi, Tigre and Amhara languages.
+The trainers’ Finnish Civic Orientation Textbook has been translated into Somali, Arabic, English, Dari and Swedish.
+The textbook is freely available.

 Successful integration requires support for both parties

 Successful integration actualizes in interaction between the refugees and the receiving communities, and therefore requires support for both parties.